 By Carlos Alberto Romay | 1 February 2019

 The key to a high-performance sport is the mentality, more than physicality.
-Paula Pareto’s Judoka training method is based on specific circuits, a few minutes and very explosive.
+Paula Pareto’s general training method is based on specific circuits of judo, a few minutes and very explosive.

 After winning the Olympic gold, in Rio 2016, “La Peque” sought to give priority to her career, especially to the medical residence where she performs at the Hospital of San Isidro.
 But, the judoka is so restless, that anything can happen.